Andrettin/Wyrmsun/readme.txt

 - 2.5.3
 -----------------------------------------------------------------------

+* Maps
+- Improved symmetric map generation so that mercenary camps can no longer be generated extremely close together in a group of four at the center of the map.

 * Units
 - Fixed issue which caused a worker to stop its current actions if they previously had been ordered to build a structure, began building it, and then went on to do something else and another worker completed the construction.